-When: Monday, July 19, 2010 at 9:00 AM – Friday, July 23, 2010 at 5:00 PM (GMT) Where: Technology House Shottery Brook Office Park Timothy’s Bridge Road CV37 9NR Stratford Upon Avon United Kingdom Hosted By: Technology Associates International Ltd Technology Associates International ( www.techassoc.com ) is an Approved Training Organisation (ATO), accredited by the APM Group – the leading accreditation, certification and examination body – to deliver PRINCE2® courses.
+When: Monday, November 08, 2010 at 9:00 AM – Friday, November 12, 2010 at 5:00 PM (GMT) Where: Shottery Brook Office Park Timothy’s Bridge Road CV37 9NR Stratford Upon Avon United Kingdom Hosted By: Technology Associates International Ltd Technology Associates International ( www.techassoc.com ) is an Approved Training Organisation (ATO), accredited by the APM Group – the leading accreditation, certification and examination body – to deliver PRINCE2® courses.
 As a Microsoft Gold Partner, we have over 18 years experience of delivering training solutions.
 Our PRINCE2® trainers are skilled experts who take pride in guiding delegates through the PRINCE2® methodology and help them understand how the material applies to their specific personal and organisational circumstances.
-Register for this event now at: http://prtai19thjuly2010th-rss.eventbrite.com Event Details: The course provides a balance between a learning experience about structured project management and PRINCE2®, and maximising the delegates’ chances of passing the Practitioner exam.
+Register for this event now at: http://taip2081110-rss.eventbrite.com Event Details: The course provides a balance between a learning experience about structured project management and PRINCE2®, and maximising the delegates’ chances of passing the Practitioner exam.
 On p assing the examination, a delegate becomes a Registered PRINCE2 ® Practitioner.
 The course starts with a period of directed self-study commencing approximately 2 weeks before the classroom event.
 This brings everyone up to a common standard of basic familiarity with the language and underlying principles of PRINCE2®, and ensures that the course gets off to a smooth start.
 Delegates should plan their time for this self-study to ensure that they gain maximum benefit from this essential element of the course.
 A minimum of 10 hours should be scheduled if at all possible.
 The first three days in the classroom follow the lifecycle of a project, explaining the use and benefits of the PRINCE2® processes, themes and techniques, and how these can be adapted to suit a variety of project types and scenarios.
 Approximately 30% of this time is spent on practical work and discussion using a “continuous” case study as a basis for exercises that help to reinforce delegate learning.
+The Foundation examination takes place on day 3.
 The following two days are dedicated to reinforcing what has been learnt and to preparing for the Practitioner examination that takes place on the last afternoon.
 Full explanation is provided of the types of question used in the examination, together with guidance on how to answer them to best effect.
 Evening work is provided (approximately one-hour) to enable revision and practice of what has been learned each day.
 Terms & Conditions of Booking: Payment is due on booking.
 Cancellations and Transfers More than 20 working days notice before course commences – £50 cancellation fee is payable From 0 to 20 working days inclusive before course commences – 100 % of the course fee is payable VERY IMPORTANT: If you are unable to complete a course due to illness or any other reason, you will have to pay the full course fee to attend a future course.
 No refund will be offered for failing to attend any part of the whole course.
 A full copy of our terms and conditions of sale is available on request.
 PRINCE2® is a Registered Trade Mark of the Office of Government Commerce in the United Kingdom and other countries.